 There are several options for cubital tunnel syndrome treatment, including self-care, splinting, and surgery.

-The first step is to avoid actions that cause cubital tunnel syndrome symptoms.
-Wrapping a pillow or towel around the elbow or wearing a splint at night to keep the elbow from bending during sleep can help.
-Avoiding leaning on the “funny bone” part of the elbow can help as well.
-Our surgeon can help you learn ways to avoid pressure on the nerve.
+The first step is to avoid doing things that incite cubital tunnel syndrome symptoms.
+Wrapping a soft object like a towel around the elbow or wearing a splint while sleeping can help prevent durations of long-term bending.
+Avoiding leaning on your “funny bone” section of the elbow can help as well.
+Our hand surgeon, Dr. Avery Aora, will recommend splints and remedies to help you learn ways to avoid placing pressure on the nerve.

 When symptoms are severe or not getting better, surgery may be needed to relieve the pressure on the ulnar nerve.
 This can involve releasing the nerve, moving the nerve to the front of the elbow, and/or removing a part of the bone.
 Dr. Arora will talk with you about your options and guide your care.

-Elbow therapy sometimes is needed after surgery, and the time it takes to recover varies.
-Numbness and tingling may improve quickly or slowly, and it may take many months for the strength in your hand to improve.
+Elbow therapy sometimes is needed after surgery, and it’s important to note that recovery time of your surgery may vary.
+The tingling and/or numbness you feel may improve slowly or quickly, and it may require months for the strength in your hand to return.
 Cubital tunnel syndrome symptoms may not totally go away after surgery, especially if symptoms are severe.